Home office tax deduction: Who qualifies and how to calculate it

 • General repairs

 Direct expenses are only for the business use of your home, such as painting and repairing your office.
 Indirect expenses are for keeping up and running your entire home.
 Deductions using the regular method are based on the percentage of your home devoted to business use.
-Whether you work out of an entire room or just part of one, you’ll need to determine the percentage of your home used for business.
+Whether you work out of an entire room or just part of one, you must determine the percentage of your home used for business.

 Home office safe harbor deduction method